-Having lived in both India and the Philippines while working with an offshore and outsource model (see Small Businesses and Offshoring for a definition) it was an easy decision for us to make at Yempo and we are happy to guide our customers through the advantages and disadvantages.
+Having lived in both India and the Philippines while working with an offshore and outsource model, it was an easy decision for us at Yempo to make and we are happy to guide our customers through the advantages and disadvantages.

 While investment in language and accent training is now massive in India, it is hard to shake the memory of those early experiences, and a call centre employee attempting an Australian/American accent or using inappropriate colloquialisms does nothing to address this.